 Sometimes it is a doctor in his private practice, other times it is a surgeon at the hospital that causes an error.
 When errors result in patient harm, patients may assume that the only party responsible is the doctor or medical staff that caused it.

-There are various parties who could be held liable for your injuries.
+Various parties could be held liable for your injuries.
 Negligence in a hospital setting is ordinary, and in some cases, it is not just the staff member, but the hospital that is liable for your damages.

 Hospital liability is divided into two main types: